-- assignment of additional course work

-- assignment and discussion of specific readings

-- further examination in a particular area

-- rewriting of portions of the proposal

-- specified academic or research work as appropriate.

-When the reservations have been addressed to the satisfaction of the supervisory committee, the committee will so inform the Graduate Program Director, the Graduate School and the student.
+- assignment of additional course work - assignment and discussion of specific readings - further examination in a particular area - rewriting of portions of the proposal - specified academic or research work as appropriate. - When the reservations have been addressed to the satisfaction of the supervisory committee, the committee will inform the Graduate Program Director, the Graduate School and the student. - Unsatisfactory (Fail) - If the result is unsatisfactory, the committee can, at their discretion, require the student to be reexamined in the next quarter.

-3. Unsatisfactory (Fail)

-In the event of a report of unsatisfactory, the student may request a re-examination that must be scheduled within the quarter following that in which the first examination took place.
 The re-examination cannot take place sooner than two months, nor longer than 12 months, after the first examination.
-Permission for re-examination must receive the approval of the supervisory committee.
-A second failure of this examination will result in dismissal of the student from the Ph.D. graduate program.
-In the event that the request for re-examination is denied, the student will immediately be dismissed from the OHS Ph.D.
+A second failure of this examination will result in the dismissal of the student from the Ph.D. graduate program.
+If the request for re-examination is denied, the student will immediately be dismissed from the OHS Ph.D.
 Graduate Program.